ChrisPritchard/GrislyGrotto/readme.md

 The site needs to be colocated with various static resources under the /static folder (just images, css and js, mainly).
 All templates are loaded in to Go via `go generate`.

 To run the site, it requires the port and database connection name.
-These can be specified via the command line (use -h to get details).
+These can be specified via the command line (use `-h` to get details).
 They can also be specified via environment variables, using the same env vars as a standard ASPNET Core site for legacy reasons (and the lulz): `ASPNETCORE_URLS` and `ConnectionStrings__Default`.

 Remaining work:

 ```
 recapcha? custom recapcha?
 csrf tokens
-    markdown editor?
 returnurl for login with open redirect protection
 rolling cookie expiry? expiry time in cookie val?
 possible api integration with azure blob or backend api for image storage
 ```